A New Family of Bounded Divergence Measures and Application to Signal Detection: Properties

 \subsection{Differential Metrics}

 Rao \cite{Rao1987} generalized the Fisher information to multivariate densities with vector valued parameters to obtain a ``geodesic'' distance between two parametric distributions $P_\theta, P_\phi$ of the same family.
+The Fisher-Rao metric has found applications in many areas such as image structure and shape analysis \cite{Maybank2004,Peter2006} , quantum statistical inference \cite{Brody1998} and Blackhole thermodynamics \cite{Quevedo2008}.
 We derive such a metric for BBD measure using property of f-divergence.